The church reaches out to its members and friends in many ways. There are numerous opportunities to show that you care.

 The deacons’ mission is to accompany all people on their journey of life and faith, in their joys and in their woundedness.
 It is their mission to nurture the spiritual life of this community by creating a culture of care.
 Deacons will do so as disciples, by striving to spread the radical love, healing, and wholeness of God through work and actions.

 As the “spiritual caregivers” of our church family, in addition to tasks shared by all deacons, each deacon is charged with the care of a particular group of members called a “care group.”
 Every member of the church is assigned to one of the deacon care groups and can expect to receive communication from their deacon throughout the program year, but particularly in known times of joy and difficulty in individual lives.
-Here are other ways to connect with deacons and as a community: Visit with deacons in the “virtual” Chapel after Sunday worship for prayer and anointing, and please be in touch with your deacon when you are in need of prayer or support.
+Here’s another way to connect with deacons and as a community: Visit with deacons in the “virtual” Chapel after Sunday worship for prayer and anointing, and please be in touch with your deacon when you are in need of prayer or support.
 You can join them in the virtual chapel via Zoom, 10 minutes after worship at this link.
-For the month of September, deacons are offering a prayer circle at 7 p.m. each Wednesday, via Zoom at this link.

 Need help finding out who your deacon is?
 Contact Amanda Swanson ([email protected]).